 Brad and I have been dragging this dreary 1950s ranch, kicking and screaming, into some semblance of shape since July 2012.

-We started with beige walls, smelly green carpet, small boxy rooms, and a whole host of other problems.
+We started with sickly beige walls, small boxy rooms, and carpet that was a particularly smelly shade of green.
 This place was BAD.
 After a renovation that included removing walls, tons of new windows, a lot of demo, and new floors, we have an improved floor plan that includes a great open area in the front between the kitchen, dining room, and living room: